 PANORAMA’S PERCEPTION: Serious, straight talking and truth-seeking.

-We couldn’t do anything about advertising getting itself a bad name over the last century, but we didn’t have to look like we’re in that gang.
+We couldn’t do anything about advertising getting itself a bad name over the last century, but we could avoid looking like we’re in that gang.

 The ideas themselves were straightforward: People rarely watch a season of documentaries because of the brand, they dip in and out according to that weeks story, so we needed to turn their stories into hooks, or ads as they are sometimes known.

-Without problems you are just doing “visual and verbal gymnastics”, as Bill Bernbach put it.
+Problems are good, they give you direction, without them you’re just doing ‘visual and verbal gymnastics’, as Bill Bernbach put it.

 If you find the right problems you’ve got a chance of finding the right solution.

-E.g. ‘The O.J Simpson Trial’, who wasn’t covering that?
-I think even the Beano ran a pull out on that at the time.
+Take ‘The O.J Simpson Trial’, who wasn’t covering that?
+I think even the Beano did an 8 page pull-out on that at the time.

-The two problems got to thinking about magazines, they dealt with serious issues all the time, sometimes using humour, but the issues didn’t seem to lose gravitas.
+The two problems got me thinking about magazines, they dealt with serious issues all the time, they managed to use humour without diminshing the gravitas if the issues.

-But here’s the odd thing, size doesn’t matter, it’s what you do with it.
+But here’s the thing, size doesn’t matter, it’s what you do with the logo that counts.

-Making the Panorama logo look like a masthead on a magazine meant it didn’t feel like a logo.
+If we made the Panorama logo look like a magazine masthead it wouldn’t feel like a logo.